hustshawn/hugo-blog-site/content/about.md

 ## About This Site

-This blog is built with [Hugo](https://gohugo.io/) using the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme and hosted on GitHub Pages.
+This blog is built with [Hugo](https://gohugo.io/) using the [Ananke](https://github.com/theNewDynamic/gohugo-theme-ananke) theme with custom typography and hosted on GitHub Pages.